ADMINISTRATIVE REGULATION - 1312.3

 Civil Law Remedies

 A complainant may pursue available civil law remedies outside of the District's complaint procedures.
 Complainants may seek assistance from mediation centers or public/private interest attorneys.
 Civil law remedies that may be imposed by a court include, but are not limited to, injunctions and restraining orders.
-For discrimination complaints, however, a complainant must wait until 60 (sixty) calendar days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies.
+For discrimination, harassment, intimidation or bullying complaints, however, a complainant must wait until 60 (sixty) calendar days have elapsed from the filing of an appeal with the CDE before pursuing civil law remedies.
 The moratorium does not apply to injunctive relief and is applicable only if the District has appropriately, and in a timely manner, apprised the complainant of his/her right to file a complaint in accordance with 5 CCR 4622.

 *For purposes of Administrative Regulation 1312.3, a "business day" is defined as any day that the District's administrative offices are open.